qchenavx/Docs/HowTos/controller_ha.rst

 Aviatrix Controller HA in AWS leverages an auto scaling group and a Lambda function to perform monitoring the health of the current Controller, launching a new controller and restoring the configuration when the active controller instance become unreachable.

-When a new controller is launched, the existing controller is terminated and its EIP is associated to the newly launched controller.
+When a new controller is launched, the existing controller is terminated, its EIP is associated to the newly launched controller, and the private IP is created in the new controller subnet.
 Existing configuration is restored, resulting in a seamless experience when failover happens.

 Prerequisites
 -------------